 That is a VERY impressive spam message - it got through two of the world's top spam filters.
 Someone knows how to write a convincing message!
 You should first verify that it is in fact spam, and to report it and any other suspicious mail, forward the message to email@example.com.

-I have an IP address or domain I need whitelisted.
+I have an IP address or domain I need placed on the allow list.
 Can you help?

-Please contact the Help Desk to request that the domain/IP address you work with be whitelisted.
+Please contact the Help Desk to request that the domain/IP address you work with be placed on the allow list.
 Please know that we reserve the right to deny requests that would risk the security of our email system or pollute it with spam.